 Ticks and Lyme disease

 The warm weather and plant growth provides good cover for ticks.
-See testimonials from Lyme disease sufferers Matt Dawson and Sophie Ward.
+See our leaflet for more information, and testimonials from Lyme disease sufferers Matt Dawson and Sophie Ward.

 The warm weather and plant growth provides cover for ticks that can attach them-selves to deer, dogs or humans passing through long grass or bracken during the summer months, potentially causing Lyme disease.
 The ticks feed by piercing the skin to suck blood.